 Summer is upon us!
 Many of us are ready for warmer weather and some calm summer days.
 To enahance your comfort and really relax, make sure your air conditioner is ready for summer’s hottest days.
-One of the keys to a great summer in Opelika is a reliable, efficient air conditioner.
+One of the keys to a great summer in Auburn and Opelika is a reliable, efficient air conditioner.
 While Farnell Mechanical, Inc. consistently recommends staying on track with annual preventive air conditioning service, we’ve got some tips to help keep your air conditioner running this season.

 - First, another chance to remind you of the golden rule of HVAC: inspect your air filter consistently!
 Replace the filter in accordance with the manufacturer’s suggestion.